dmg-lab/coarsest_subdivisions_of_hypersimplices/README.md

 For large output of mptopcom it makes sense to split it into chunks and run _rays_of_sec_cones.pl_ separately on every chunk.
 This script unifies the intermediate results and does additional postprocessing:
-- It associates an ID to every ray representative
+- It associates an ID to every ray representative.
 - It produces a histogram of how many rays exhibit a given spread.

 ## References